-Finalize Phase 1 & 2 Identify Flagship Programs, Initiatives, and Strategies
+Identify Flagship Programs, Initiatives, and Strategies

-Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs to achieve the goals and metrics developed in Phase 2.
+Between February and June 2023, we will engage with stakeholders to identify flagship strategies, initiatives, and programs and set targets to achieve the goals developed in Phase 2.
 This work will be informed by best-in-class research and involve in-depth conversations with education experts, practitioners, and decision makers from early childhood to K-12 education and from the business community to institutions of higher education.
-The complete Strategic Plan will be released in June 2023. and will anchor the vision, mission, values, priorities, enablers, goals, and flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.
+The complete Strategic Plan will be released in June 2023.
+It will anchor the vision, mission, values, priorities, enablers, goals, metrics, targets, and the flagship programs, initiatives, and strategies to the Blueprint's promise of an excellent and equitable education for every child.